Joey Votto Player Props: Reds vs. Giants

 Joey Votto At The Plate

-- Votto is hitting .231 with three doubles, seven home runs and nine walks.
+- Votto has three doubles, seven home runs and nine walks while hitting .231.

-- In nine games this year (45.0%), Votto has picked up an RBI, and in five of those games (25.0%) he had two or more.
+- Votto has had an RBI in nine games this season (45.0%), including five multi-RBI outings (25.0%).
 He has also driven in three or more of his team's runs in four contests.

 - He has scored in eight of 20 games (40.0%), including multiple runs twice.